LABOUR PARTY PRESS & PUBLICITY DEPT

 Three years later in 1930 Joseph Ball was appointed as the first director of the new Conservative Party Research Department.

 Leatherland played a significant behind the scenes role in the General Strike.
-The Labour Party Press Department also acted as the Trade Union Congress Press Office, and they shared the same building in Ecclestone Square.
+The Labour Party Press Department also acted as the Trade Union Congress Press Office, sharing the same building in Ecclestone Square.